 “I appreciate that,” she said, “but still, what do YOU think I should do?”

 “I am deeply opposed to abortion,” I said.
 “My personal belief is that life begins at conception, and that the genetic material setting the stage for your child’s life is already present.
-I feel it is wrong to violently end what God has begun in the womb.
+I feel it is wrong to violently end what has begun in the womb.
 But I also believe that as a man I can’t make decisions about what women decide to do with their bodies and their futures.
 That is why I am pro-choice, even though abortion seems tragic to me.
 If you can’t care for this baby, you might consider adoption as an alternative.
 But I truly mean this…whatever you decide is between you and God.
 I will always support you.

-“What does your mother think?”
+I paused for a second, then added, “What does your mother think?”